-Preparing Your Child for Natural Disasters on Campus
+Preparing Your Student for Natural Disasters on Campus

-As much as you hate to think about your child facing natural disasters, preparing soon-to-be students for emergency situations can help keep them safe and even put you at ease.
-Making sure your son or daughter knows what to do if an earthquake strikes or a wildfire reaches close to campus can make handling a natural disasters on campus a little less scary, with just a bit of planning.
+As much as you hate to think about your student facing natural disasters, preparing soon-to-be students for emergency situations can help keep them safe and even put you at ease.
+Making sure they know what to do if an earthquake strikes or a wildfire reaches close to campus can make handling a natural disasters on campus a little less scary, with just a bit of planning.

 Do Your Homework